Use of Force is an exciting new female twist on a popular genre. Shocking, galvanising, and at times darkly funny.

 UNBELIEVABLE meets LINE OF DUTY meets SHARP OBJECTS.
 The sense of urgency and chaos in the daily policing offset by the reflective therapy setting, sets the tone of the series.
 Use of Force is shocking, galvanising and at times darkly funny.

-Finding the right production partner for Use of Force will come down to a shared vision of the cinematic story.
-And an understanding of the importance of agency for the women involved in this project.
+Finding the right production partner for Use of Force will come down to a shared vision of the cinematic story and its uniquely female perspective.

 “From 1915 until the 1980’s the NSW police force had a gender quota.
 Limiting women to a maximum 3% of the police force.”